RequestLaboratory/requestlab/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

+## About

+RequestLab is developed and maintained by [Yadev Jayachandran](https://www.linkedin.com/in/yadev-jayachandran/).

+## Support

+If you find this tool helpful, please consider:

+- ⭐ Starring the repository
+- 🐛 Reporting bugs
+- 💡 Suggesting new features
+- 🤝 Contributing to the project